StefanRijnhart/community-data-files/l10n_eu_product_adr/README.rst

 Known issues / Roadmap
 ======================

+* Defines the data model from the ADR specification, but does not implement the core table of dangerous goods (Table A from Chapter 3.2).
+This table specifies for instance which tunnel codes apply to which goods.
+When using this module, the user can select configure a dangerous product with a UN reference and a tunnel code independent of one another, whereas define the tunnel code as a property of the UN reference would suit the specifications much better.
+* Introduces possible namespace problems defining models and fields like
+  * field packaging_group on product.template
+  * field packaging_type_id on product.template (unrelated to
+  product.packaging)
+  * field currency_id on product.template
+  * class packaging.type (unrelated to product.packaging)
+  * class un.reference
+  The stability around this module would benefit from prefixing these fields and classes with `adr_`
+* Possible terminology issues: this module defines a model `great.class` without any other description than `Great`.
+It is unclear to which concept from the ADR specifications this corresponds.
+Is this a duplicate of `product.dangerous.class.type`?
+* Introduces potential multicompany issues as fields containing amounts and currencies on product.template are not defined as company_dependent.
+* Contains a wizard model that is not used in this module, but only in l10n_eu_adr_report (to be moved there when that module is being migrated).
+* Missing menu items to manage all the utility models that this module defines.
-Dangerous products may also have temperature control to track goods in stock and delivery
+* Dangerous products may also have temperature control to track goods in stock and delivery
-May more complex name generation needed for computing shipping name, base on dangerous class
+* Maybe a more complex name generation is needed for computing shipping name, based on dangerous class

 Bug Tracker
 ===========